hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

 ## Description

 In laboratory 1 you will complete a provided boilerplate design of a [System-on-Chip (SoC)](https://en.wikipedia.org/wiki/System_on_a_chip) using the Xilinx-Vivado development suite and targeted at the [Arty-A7-35](https://www.xilinx.com/products/boards-and-kits/1-elhaap.html) development board.
-Your design will contain a MicroBlaze soft-processor, a USB UART serial controller, and a DDR memory controller that interface with components on the Arty board.
+Your design will contain a MicroBlaze soft processor, a USB UART serial controller, and a DDR memory controller that interfaces with components on the Arty board.
 The processor will be connected to the serial port and DDR memory peripherals in a shared-bus architecture.
 You will then program this SoC using the C programming language to print out your name and student ID five times to the screen of a desktop computer which is connected to the Arty-7 development board using the USB serial port.
 There will be 2 screenshot requirements for your report, so ensure you read the following instructions carefully.

 ## Project Assignment

 Use the provided base project to create a basic system-on-chip and add a UART serial controller to your SoC.
-Synthesize your system-on-chip, compile your software project, combine them into a bitstream, and download your bitstream onto the Arty-A7-35 development board.
+Synthesize your system-on-chip, compile your software project, combine them into a bitstream, and download it onto the Arty-A7-35 development board.
 Create a software project and make it print out your name five times.

-This may not seem like much, but at the end of this laboratory you will have created a system-on-chip and executed a program on top of it in a bare metal environment.
-This represents a very basic but fully functional embedded system.
+This may not seem like much, but at the end of this laboratory, you will have created a system-on-chip and executed a program on top of it in a bare metal environment.
+This represents a rudimentary but fully functional embedded system.

 ## Directions